How to learn a language in hours, not years

-This is usually to justify how hard their language is, how stupid they are, or how the universe is against them and that they will never speak the language.
-If I plan to speak a language in just three months, they say that clearly it’s because I have some secret formula I’ve been hiding from you all, or it’s down to my superior language genes, right?
+This is usually to justify how hard their language is, how untalented they feel, or how the universe is against them and that they will never speak the language.
+If I plan to speak a language in just a few months, they say that clearly it's because I have some secret formula I've been hiding from you all, or it's down to my superior language genes, right?

 But perhaps in this time you have actually just put an hour every few days into studying your language.
 I did this myself – I “studied” German for five years but didn't speak it after all that time.
 But then again, I was barely interested and gave it minimal attention.
 It's amazing I passed my university entrance exam at all.

 Maybe you were a more serious learner than I was and even spent an hour a day studying grammar, or several hours a day doing passive listening!
 That's great, but it's not good enough if you start talking about the long-term time investment you are actually making.

 Thought experiment: Let's measure your hours for real

 If it were possible to measure work honestly, where actively speaking a language for an hour counts as a “real” hour unit, studying grammar would be 0.2 units etc. (you may disagree with this – that depends on your end-goals and mine is to speak).
 Then continuing from this, the unit also gets reduced if you are not passionate enough to put all your energy and focus into it (then passive listening would be worth 0.01 units in my opinion – i.e. something, but barely better than nothing).